 On the big screen, Wagner made a sensational horror debut starring in the award-winning feature, Splinter, opposite Shea Whigham (“Boardwalk Empire”).
-The film is a disturbing yet masterfully crafted horror feature where Jill showcased her ability to carry top billing in a feature film and earned her a cult following.
+The film is a disturbing yet masterfully crafted horror feature where Wagner showcased her ability to carry top billing in a feature film and it earned her a cult following.

 As an actively involved woman who’s dedicated herself to a regular fitness regime, Wagner often says, “There’s nothing better than cranking some classic rock in my headphones and hiking up a mountain.”
-But whether she’s climbing a mountain or taking on new challenges as one of Hollywood’s most dynamic and versatile artists, this All-American Girl’s message remains the same: “It’s the view from the top that makes it all worthwhile.”
+But whether she’s climbing a mountain or taking on new challenges as one of Hollywood’s most dynamic and versatile artists, this all-American girl’s message remains the same: “It’s the view from the top that makes it all worthwhile.”